MrKepzie/Natron-Tests/README.md

 You can submit new tests with a [pull-request](https://github.com/MrKepzie/Natron-Tests/pulls) containing the new test sub-directory.
 It will be accepted if it is respecting the points above.

+Finally in run-tests.sh add the directory name of your test to the TEST_DIRS variable.

 Comparison
 -----------